 The full report of the 2013 edition of the Digging Vada Summer School can be downloaded in PDF format from here: Summer_School_2013_Report

 Going on investigating: the 2017 campaign…

 During the 2018 Vada Volaterrana Harbour Project campaign, we’ll go on both field survey and excavation.

 On-site we’ll focus on the following activities:

-- digging the roof-tiles layer in room 9 and digging out the room with marble veneers, in order to understand their full stratigraphical sequence and the final aim they were built for,
+- digging the so-called “marble hall” (room 10), in order to understand their full stratigraphical sequence and the final aim they were built for,

 - discovering of more tombs, in order to identify the cemetery’s extension.